 - Worksite Breastfeeding Support

 Companies both large and small benefit from providing a worksite lactation support program.
 On March 23, 2010, the President signed the Patient Protection and Affordable Care Act, making it law that employers allow nursing mothers to express milk at work.
 Employers are required to provide reasonable break time for an employee to express breast milk for her nursing child for 1 year after the child’s birth each time such employee has need to express milk.
 Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.
-The Department of Labor Fact Sheet #73, Break Time for Nursing Mothers, provides general information on the break time requirement.
+The Department of Labor Fact Sheet #73, Break Time for Nursing Mothers (updated 1/23), provides general information on the break time requirement.
 The US Breastfeeding Committee has free resources for employees and employers on workplace lactation support.

 When the following simple, cost-effective components are provided to breastfeeding women, companies enjoy savings.